transparency-dev/static-ct/deployment/live/aws/test/README.md

 ## Overview

-This config uses the [aws/tesseract/test](/deployment/modules/aws/tesseract/test) module to define a test environment to run the TesseraCT, backed by Trillian Tessera.
+This config uses the [aws/tesseract/test](/deployment/modules/aws/tesseract/test) module to define a test environment to run TesseraCT, backed by Trillian Tessera.

 At a high level, this environment consists of:
 - One RDS Aurora MySQL database